List of Buffy the Vampire Slayer comics: Pre-2007

-In common with most ancillary media for TV shows such as novels and video games, storylines for the original Dark Horse comic books that aired during the original run of the show were "approved" by both Fox and Joss Whedon as part of a wider wave of Buffy merchandise.
-Stories in the original issues 1-63 for example of the Buffy comics were published while the show was on air and purported to take place "between episode"s of the Buffy the Vampire Slayer TV series, but remained difficult to place definitively other than the season they are set in.
-However, plot elements or character details introduced within these stories would not be followed by episodes of the TV show.
-Other later storylines in this era of the comics attempted to fill in the gaps following character exits in the show (as with the Oz comic) or during the time between seasons five and six (as with The Death of Buffy) without introducing information that could be contradicted by the show's official storyline.
+Similar to other ancillary media for television series, such as novels and video games, storylines for the original Dark Horse comics published during the show's run were approved by both Fox and Joss Whedon as part of broader Buffy merchandising.
+Stories in the original 63 issues were released while the series was on air and were intended to take place between episodes of Buffy the Vampire Slayer, though they were often difficult to place precisely beyond the season in which they occurred.
+Plot elements or character details introduced in these stories were not referenced in the television series.
+Later storylines during this period attempted to fill narrative gaps following character departures, such as the Oz comic, or events between seasons five and six, such as The Death of Buffy, without introducing contradictions to the television canon.

-Buffy creator Joss Whedon distanced himself from these ancillary media written by authors, on a number of occasions, saying:
+Buffy creator Joss Whedon distanced himself on several occasions from these ancillary works written by other authors, stating:

-Canon is key, as is continuity..
-I believe there's a demarcation between the creation and ancillary creations by different people.
-I'm all for that stuff, just like fanfic, but I like to know what's there's an absolutely official story-so-far, especially when something changes mediums, which my stuff seems to do a lot.
+Canon is key, as is continuity.
+I believe there is a demarcation between original creation and ancillary works by different people.
+I support those projects, much like fan fiction, but I prefer clarity regarding what constitutes the official story, particularly when material shifts across media.

-During this era, several "canonical" Buffy comics were also published with Whedon's close involvement.
-These began with Whedon writing the far-future comic book Fray (2001-2003) about a Slayer many generations after Buffy, which introduced plot elements that also appeared in the seventh season of the TV series.
-Whedon and other writers from the show also wrote for the Tales of the Slayers and Tales of the Vampires (2002-2004) anthology stories about past vampires and Slayers before Buffy's time.
+During this period, a number of canonical Buffy comics were also published with Whedon's involvement.
+These began with Fray (2001–2003), a far-future story written by Whedon that introduced elements later incorporated into the seventh season of the television series.
+Whedon and other writers from the show also contributed to the Tales of the Slayers and Tales of the Vampires (2002–2004) anthology series, which focused on Slayers and vampires from earlier eras.

 2007-present

-In 2005, Dark Horse Comics and Joss Whedon announced a new canonical continuation of the television series in the form of Buffy the Vampire Slayer Season Eight (2007-2011), which had plot elements in common with the canonical Angel continuations Angel: After the Fall (2007-2009) and Spike (2010-2011) from IDW Comics, another publisher.
-Season Eight was followed by Season Nine (2011-2013) and several other seasons, before culminating with Buffy the Vampire Slayer Season Twelve in 2018.
+In 2005, Dark Horse Comics and Joss Whedon announced a canonical continuation of the television series in the form of Buffy the Vampire Slayer Season Eight (2007–2011).
+This series shared plot elements with canonical Angel continuations published by IDW Comics, including Angel: After the Fall (2007–2009) and Spike (2010–2011).
+Season Eight was followed by Season Nine (2011–2013) and subsequent seasons, concluding with Buffy the Vampire Slayer Season Twelve in 2018.

-From 2019, the Buffy license was transferred to BOOM!
-Studios, which presided over its own run of explicitly non-canon stories set in an alternative universe from 2019 to 2023.
+From 2019, the Buffy license transferred to BOOM!
+Studios, which produced a separate run of explicitly non-canon stories set in an alternative universe from 2019 to 2023.